 Specific design styles are selected each month and each member can express her imagination and creativity during the year.
 Doing a design one time during the year is the responsibility of each club member.
 Floral Design Chair and designated monthly Workshop leader will discuss the design exhibits with the group.

 There are two purposes for Horticulture exhibits.
 First is to learn to follow the Horticulture schedule and second is to inform each other about varieties and qualities of the myriad plants available to us today.
 Horticulture Chair will lead the discussion of horticulture exhibits.

 - Each horticulture specimen must be brought to the meeting in an individual container.

 - Each horticulture specimen should have a completed card (with your name on the back) as follows: Latin name, common name, variety, culture requirements, and any other interesting information.

-- If name of specimen is unknown, the Horticulture Committee will endeavor to assist with identification.
+- If the name of a specimen is unknown, the Horticulture Committee will endeavor to assist with identification.

-- All specimens must have been grown by exhibitor, or have been in her possession for at least three months.
+- The Club expects that specimens have been grown by the exhibitor, or have been in her possession for at least three months.

 - All materials must be placed for display by 10:30 a.m.